photm5/botstrats/README.md

 | O   | Zoom out      |

 You will want to zoom out until you see the headquarters building, and then navigate to it.
 It is spawned at a random location.
+You cannot see the building until you have started the `scan` action in the lua prompt.